What is the best way to mockup a website? It is the one that will not cause misunderstandings between web designers and web developers.

-Do you want to create a mockup that will not cause misunderstandings between web designers and web developers?
-We offer 9 best practices that can significantly help you to create great mockup and implement it with ease.
+We offer nine best practices to design a website mockup that can significantly help you to develop and implement it with ease.

 Every page/view should be prepared as a separate PSD file with a corresponding intuitive name.

-All structural elements of the design should be arranged as an appropriate layered structure with clear titles, so a programmer can easily find all the elements, eg.:
+All structural elements of the design should be arranged as an appropriate layered structure with clear titles, so a programmer can easily find all the parts, e.g.:

 - sign-up button